DanielBremont/hispn.github.io/_posts/papers/2020-05-01-Optimal-diversification-strategies-networks-related-products- related-research-areas.md

+---
+layout: post
-Optimal diversification strategies in the networks of related products and of related research areas
+title: Optimal diversification strategies in the networks of related products and of related research areas
+categories: [papers]
+---

 Abstract